sigmie/docs.sigmie.com/src/pages/docs/indices.md

 ### Pattern

-The "Word Boundaries" and "Whitespace" options cover the 90 percent of the tokenization cases, but there is also the **Pattern** option for the last 10% of edge cases that allows you to use a **Regular Expressions** to create a token for every matching occurrence.
+The "Word Boundaries" and "Whitespace" options cover the 90 percent of the tokenization cases, but there is also the **Pattern** option for the edge cases.
+It allows you to use a **Regular Expressions** to create a token for every matching occurrence.

 ## Filters

-Filters are a set of rules that modify the incoming text before reaching your documents.
+Filters are a set of rules that modify the incoming text before reaching your Documents.

 ### Trim

 The "Trim" filter will remove any leading or trailing whitespace from the tokens.

 So the token "   red   " will change to "red".

 ### ASCII folding